 If you're one of millions of Americans who live in manufactured or mobile homes, you might wonder what will happen if you fell behind on your home loan payments.
 The answer depends on whether your home is characterized as personal property or real property.

 If a court considers your home as real property, your state's foreclosure procedures would apply.
 But on the other hand, if a court would designate your home as personal property, your lender could use self-help repossession or sue you to recover possession of the manufactured home.

 The terms "mobile home" and "manufactured home" are often used interchangeably.
-However, there is a difference between mobile and manufactured homes.
+But a distinction exists.

 In 1974, Congress passed the Mobile Home Construction and Safety Standards Act.
 This Act directed the U.S. Department of Housing and Urban Development (HUD) to set federal construction standards for mobile homes.
 All mobile homes constructed after June 16, 1976 (the effective date of the HUD standards) must have a HUD label certifying that the home has been inspected and constructed in compliance with the Act.

 Congress enacted public law 96-399 on October 8, 1980, which officially changed the name of this type of home from "mobile home" to "manufactured home."
 So, the term "manufactured home" is typically used to describe a home that is constructed pursuant to the HUD construction and safety standards, whereas the term "mobile home" refers to homes built before June 15, 1976, when the federal standards took effect.

 In almost all states, manufactured homes are initially considered personal property.
 Once the home is placed on land, however, the question of whether the home is personal or real property arises.

 The first step in figuring out whether your manufactured home is real property or personal property is to see whether your state has a statute that governs this topic.
 Your state likely falls into one of the following categories: